schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Schooner

-A conservation science teacher accepts a intersecting aircraft at a misguided track.
+A conservation science teacher accepts an intersecting aircraft at a misguided track.

 ## Seizure